Doctors know that over 90% of illness is caused by “stress.”

-- everyone who was exposed to the same stressful situation, toxins, or germs would get the exact same illnesses at the same time?
+- why doesn’t everyone who’s exposed to the same stressful situation, toxins, or germs get the same illness at the same time?

-Looking for Medical Answers in All the Wrong Places
+Looking for Answers in All the Wrong Places

 - heart disease is on the rise in all developed nations

 - depression has reached pandemic proportions …and has less than a 30% rate of successful treatment.
 As a result, suicide among middle-aged North Americans has shot up by over 27% in the last decade alone

 - new viral illnesses are appearing at an accelerating rate

 - autism, barely heard of a century ago, is now affecting 1 in 50 children

 - diseases that were “conquered” with antibiotics earlier in the 20th Century are returning.
 For example, tuberculosis is on the rise worldwide

 - symptoms of “vanquished” illnesses are still around, with new names.
 For example, the late stages of syphilis are indistinguishable from AIDS, and polio symptoms are now diagnosed as meningitis and multiple sclerosis

 - life expectancy in the most developed nations (including the U.S.A.) has begun to decline